WDI-SEA/notes/08-cs/cs-ruby-quicksort/readme.md

 # Quicksort

-The idea of quicksort is to take an array and divide it into partitions.
-As a result, we get 3 partitions.
+The idea of quicksort is similar to merge sort, but we'll be using **partitioning** instead of a merge function.
+The idea is to take an array and divide it into 3 partitions.

-1. The bottom partition, which should contain numbers lower than the pivot.
+1. The bottom partition, which should contain numbers lower than a number we call the **pivot**.
 2. The top partition, which should contain numbers higher than the pivot.
 3. The pivot (a single element).